netscaler/netscaler-k8s-ingress-controller/charts/stable/citrix-k8s-cpx-ingress-controller/README.md

 # Citrix ADC CPX with inbuilt Ingress Controller

-[Citrix](https://www.citrix.com) ADC CPX with a builtin Ingress Controller agent will configure the CPX that runs as pod in Kubernetes cluster and does N-S load balancing.
+[Citrix](https://www.citrix.com) ADC CPX with the Citrix Ingress Controller running in side-car mode will configure the CPX that runs as pod in Kubernetes cluster and does N-S load balancing.

 ## TL;DR;